Cyber-Labs/workshop-files/README.md

 # Workshop Files

-This repository contains the slides and code files which were used in the workshops conducted by Cyber Labs in October-2018.
+This repository contains the slides and code files which were used in the workshops conducted by Cyber Labs.